Tinidazole

-Tinidazole, sold under the brand name Tindamax among others, is a medication used against protozoan infections.
-It is widely known throughout Europe and the developing world as a treatment for a variety of anaerobic amoebic and bacterial infections.
+Tinidazole, sold under the brand name Tindamax among others, is a medication used against infections caused by certain anaerobic bacteria and protozoa.
 It was developed in 1972 and is a prominent member of the nitroimidazole antibiotic class.

 Tinidazole is a therapeutic alternative on the World Health Organization's List of Essential Medicines.

 Medical uses

-Tinidazole may be a therapeutic alternative in the setting of metronidazole intolerance.
-Tinidazole is used to treat Helicobacter pylori, Amoebic dysentery, Giardia and Trichomonas vaginalis.
+Tinidazole is a narrow spectrum antimicrobial drug used to treat infections caused by Helicobacter pylori, Entamoeba histolytica, Giardia spp. and Trichomonas vaginalis.

 Side effects

 Drinking alcohol while taking tinidazole causes an unpleasant disulfiram-like reaction, which includes nausea, vomiting, headache, increased blood pressure, flushing, and shortness of breath.

 Pharmacology

 Pharmacokinetics

 Elimination half-life is 13.2 ± 1.4 hours.
 Plasma half-life is 12 to 14 hours.

 History

 Tinidazole was approved for medical treatment in the United States in 2004.